 - Generic Doomsday Villain: The Androids of this film are some of the worst examples of all the movies, barely talking in the original film.

 - Gosh Dang It to Heck!: Averted.
-Android 13 uses the term "ass-whooping" at one point.
+Android 13 uses the term "ass-whooping" twice and yells DAMN YOU in the Funimation dub.

 - Large Ham: Android 13 in the Funimation dub.